NUTRITION CONSULTANCY

 Radiotherapy – radiation treatment used exclusively for cancer patient.

-Chemotherapy – intravenous injection to treat diseases, infestation and tumours.
+Chemotherapy – intravenous injection to treat tumours.

 Injury/accident – destruction of the lymph nodes